 The phalanx of official approval which accompanied these books is sometimes understood by Catholic Traditionalists as an authentication of the Permanent Instruction which possesses some kind of notarial force.
 It is implied that approval would never have been given if the high officials of the Church had not fully satisfied themselves that the document was genuine.
 While this may be true, a nihil obstat and an imprimatur confirm merely that the contents of a book are not harmful to the Catholic faith and morals and that the book may be printed and distributed.
 They do not have the purpose of authenticating a document.
 As to the additional letters of approval, these are general in scope and pertain in each case to the whole book, not specifically to the few pages given to the Permanent Instruction.
 Given the nature of the times, it is not unlikely that much of what had been provided to Crétineau-Joly by Cardinal Lambruschini had been procured by torture in the dungeons of the Papal States.
 Apart from that, his book does not shine with the meticulous listing of sources consulted which one would expect today.
 Undeclared scriptorial work by police agents, by Papal bureaucrats, or by Crétineau-Joly himself, cannot be ruled out.
 What can be said with certainty, however, is that the Church of the day believed itself to be under attack in the way described in the Instruction, and wished the Faithful to be warned.

-Each of the three authors central to the spread of the Permanent Instruction, Crétineau-Joly, Dillon and Delassus, places it in the same broad historical context: History is considered the showplace of a war between Atheism and Christianity driven principally by Freemasonry, whose universalist philanthropy based on Deism and Natural Religion, erroneous to begin with, has been corrupted still further by the Illuminati of Bavaria.
+Each of the three authors central to the public dissemination of knowledge of the Permanent Instruction, Crétineau-Joly, Dillon and Delassus, places it in the same broad historical context: History is considered the showplace of a war between Atheism and Christianity driven principally by Freemasonry, whose universalist philanthropy based on Deism and Natural Religion, erroneous to begin with, has been corrupted still further by the Illuminati of Bavaria.
 Freemasonry itself is believed to be Jewish in essence.
 In this, the authors continue a line of reasoning which seeks an explanation for the international influence of the French Revolution, and for the Hermetic and Kabbalistic symbolism used by the secret societies they saw behind it, in an alleged Jewish plot for world domination.
 Delassus, in particular, because of his membership of the Sodalitium Pianum, an anti-Modernist secret society of priests, looks forward to the unchristian practices of later pro-Nazi clerics.
 The Sodalitium Pianum employed the unsavoury techniques of spying and anonymous denunciation.

-Papal authority since the Council
+Papal authority and the Second Vatican Council

 It may be that Pope John wished to disentangle the moral authority of the Papacy from an antiquated idea of supremacy.
 It may be that the historical accretions of universal power which adhered to the Papacy because of the idea of supremacy had come to seem a hindrance to the charism of unity.

 Whatever his purpose, the Council he summoned worked to dismantle the singular moral authority of the Papacy.
 Ideas of collegiality between Pope and bishops in the government of the Church were revived.
 Looking towards other faiths, the Council played down the once strong emphasis on their incompatibility with Catholicism and voted to affirm their intrinsic value.
 The unity of Christianity and the unity of all mankind came to be imagined as one and the same ideal.
-A universal fraternal community that was not Christian, and a Pope who would lead the Church in serving its emergence, was precisely what was envisaged by Nubius a hundred and fifty years earlier.

 Written by Eamon Kiernan